Quantifying and Learning Static vs. Dynamic Information in Deep Spatiotemporal Networks: Controlling Model Bias

 \textbf{Implementation Details.} Models trained on SSv2 are trained with the original SlowFast~\cite{feichtenhofer2019slowfast} repository hyperparameters.
 They are trained for 30 epochs and use a cosine learning rate decay with three warmup epochs, a base learning rate of 0.1 and a warmup starting learning rate of 0.08.
 Models trained on Diving48 are trained for 100 epochs and use a cosine learning rate decay with 10 warmup epochs, a base learning rate of 0.1 and a warmup starting learning rate of 0.01.
 We experiment with dropout rates of $r=\{0.1,0.3,0.5,0.7\}$.
-The static channel scores, $S_i$, are re-estimated using \ref{eq:static_dropout} every 30 iterations.
-Following InfoDropout~\cite{shi2020informative}, we finetune our models without any dropout with a learning rate of 1e-5 for two and five epochs on SSv2 and Diving48, respecively.
+The static channel scores, $S_i$, are re-estimated using Eq.~\ref{eq:static_dropout} every 30 iterations.
+Following InfoDropout~\cite{shi2020informative}, we finetune our models without any dropout with a learning rate of 1e-5 for two and five epochs on SSv2 and Diving48, respectively.
 For baselines, we consider the same model architectures with standard dropout~\cite{srivastava2014dropout} and without any dropout applied.

 \textbf{Results.} Figure~\ref{fig:static_dropout_bias1} shows the debiasing results for models trained on Diving48 and SSv2.
 StaticDropout is successful in debiasing the model away from static and toward dynamic information.
-In terms of our metric, (\ref{eq:ind_bias_scores_diff_b}), both the models see a significant jump in the ratio of dynamic to static units on SSv2 and Diving48 (Fig.~\ref{fig:static_dropout_bias1} right).
+In terms of our metric, (Eq.~\ref{eq:ind_bias_scores_diff_b}), both the models see a significant jump in the ratio of dynamic to static units on SSv2 and Diving48 (Fig.~\ref{fig:static_dropout_bias1} right).
 The debiasing also has a strong effect in reducing the models' ability to classify shuffled video frames compared with the standard or no-dropout baselines (Fig.~\ref{fig:static_dropout_bias1} left).
 These results suggest that StaticDropout has a strong influence on the types of specialized units contained in the model and also the model's bias toward encoding dynamic and static information.
+Figure~\ref{fig:static_dropout_bias1} (bottom) shows the results in terms of joint encoding units.
+Interestingly, most models contain fewer joint encoding units as the StaticDropout rate is increased, but the 3D ResNet18 trained on Diving48 deviates slightly from this pattern.
+This suggests that StaticDropout encourages the model to produce specialized units, in the form of static, dynamic or residual units.
 Notably, the effect of StaticDropout on the model bias is consistently \textit{dose-dependant}, meaning the biases are tunable via the dropout rate, $r$.